Tumarre/IH/final-boiler-plate/README.md

 ## Important
 This app is not setUp to be deployed to a production environment like vercel or netlify.

-Friday on August 19 we will look at how can we deploy this app to Vercels ecosystem.

 ## Project Setup